What is ‘Mizu Sumashi’?

 To make it worse: It seems that mr. Ohno once has made a minor mistake (Yes even he was not perfect…) and translated it as a water spider (a name you can find in many companies now…).
 The purist (like at Boeing) would call it a ‘water strider’.

 However, a long story short;

-You would probably expect it to be a low-qualified job… a real water strider is a very skilled person who has a broad knowledge about the process he/she is ‘feeding’.
+You would probably expect it to be a low-qualified job… nothing is less true!
+A real Mizu Sumashi ‘water strider’ is a very skilled person, who has a broad knowledge about the process that he/she is ‘feeding’.

 Since there is only very limited material present at the line in a pull system (because there is a constant flow), the water strider immediately stops skeeting when there is a problem somewhere; this person then has the task to help get things going again, a kind of first aid so to say.